 The Zookeeper’s Wife

 During the Holocaust, Jan and Antonina Zabinski helped shelter 300 Jews and resistance members in their zoo over the course of the war.
 This is their incredible story filled with bravery and sacrifice.
-See: The Zookeeper’s Wife Movie Study
+See: The Zookeeper’s Wife Movie Guide

 The Sound of Music

 Maria von Trapp leaves life at the abbey to become a nanny to seven children in the midst of pre-WWII Austria.
 This based-on-a-true-story musical is a must-watch classic for every age range!
 It emphasizes the importance of trying something new, family, and facing your fears.
-See: The Sound of Music Movie Study
+See: The Sound of Music Movie Guide

 Loosely based on the true story of Joy Mangano, Joy is a rags-to-riches story of a divorced mom who grows a business enterprise.
 It’s more fiction than fact, but is still an entertaining film with great lessons on facing challenges.
-See: Joy Movie Study
+See: Joy Movie Guide

 Stand and Deliver